embr/gcat/README.md

 By default it stores installation specific configuration in `~/.gcat/config` and stores user specific credentials as a json object in `~/.gcat/store`.

-As a simple example, perhaps you have a cron job that needs to integrate information updated in a google spreadsheet.
+As a simple example, perhaps you have a cron job that needs to integrate information updated in a Google spreadsheet.
 You can downlaod the file, extract some columns and pipe the rows to the relevant utility with a crontab line like: